 News & rumor bulletins, for which the internet is far better, will not be included.
 Furthermore, it must be stated that reviews will also not be found within any issue’s pages.
-It is our strong belief that all films have an audience.
+It is my strong belief that all films have an audience.
 Reviews are the personal opinions of a specific writer—professional or not—which should in no way serve as a measure of a film’s potential.
-By providing a full filmography with synopsis and production notes, we hope to encourage a curiosity about a creator’s film(s), which may engender an interest to see it or similarly lead to a desire to screen it at an event for those who are in the position to make such decisions.

 Likewise, by profiling and interviewing filmmakers we hope to promote the individuals and companies themselves for the purpose of building an awareness of and perhaps a following for the creators themselves.
 Indievisual ultimately aspires to become a channel of information and insight connecting Japan’s independent filmmakers with their audience abroad.